ultimate271/notes/gibson/neuromancer07.md

 the white face behind the tinted window.
 The Citroen ground away down the alley and swung clumsily into the street.

+### They arrive at Topkapi and come to a whore-house made museum
 Now the Mercedes whispered through Istanbul as the city woke.
 They passed the Beyoglu tunel terminal and sped past mazes of deserted back streets, run-down apartment houses that reminded Case vaguely of Paris.